SMU Mustangs football: Hayden Fry era (1962–1972)

-Hayden Fry became the eighth head coach in 1962.
-The Mustangs hosted the fourth-ranked Navy Midshipmen and its quarterback, Roger Staubach, on October 11, 1963, at the Cotton Bowl.
-On its way to a 4–7 season, SMU was given little chance to beat the Midshipmen.
-Little-known sophomore John Roderick rushed for 146 yards on 11 carries and scored on touchdown runs of 45 and two yards for the Mustangs.
-The SMU defense, led by Bob Oyler, Martin Cude, Bill Harlan, Harold Magers and Doug January, sent Staubach to the bench twice with a dislocated left shoulder.
-Trailing 28–26 with 2:52 remaining in the game, SMU had one last chance to pull off the upset.
+In 1962, Hayden Fry became SMU's eighth head coach.
+The Mustangs hosted the fourth-ranked Navy Midshipmen (including quarterback Roger Staubach) on October 11, 1963, at the Cotton Bowl.
+SMU, en route to a 4–7 season, was considered an underdog against the Midshipmen.
+Little-known sophomore John Roderick rushed for 146 yards on 11 carries and scored on touchdown runs of 45 yards and two yards for the Mustangs.
+The SMU defense, led by Bob Oyler, Martin Cude, Bill Harlan, Harold Magers, and Doug January, sent Staubach to the bench twice with a dislocated left shoulder.
+Trailing 28–26 with 2:52 remaining in the game, SMU had a chance to pull off an upset.
 Quarterback Danny Thomas threw to Billy Gannon, who ran to the Navy 46.
 On the next play, Roderick took a pitchout 23 yards to the 23.
 After a pass interference penalty against Navy put the ball on the one-yard line, Gannon plowed over the right tackle for the winning touchdown with 2:05 left.
 The SMU defense held off Staubach's effort to rally his team for one last score, as the Mustangs pulled off the 32–28 upset.
-Despite a losing record in 1963, the Mustangs played in the Sun Bowl, their first since the 1948 season, against the Oregon Webfoots, losing 14–21.
+Despite a losing record in 1963, the Mustangs played in their first Sun Bowl since 1948 against the Oregon Ducks, losing 14–21.

-When Fry took the job at SMU, he was promised that he would be allowed to recruit black athletes.
-Jerry LeVias became the first black player signed to a football scholarship in the Southwest Conference.
-In 1966, LeVias made his debut one week after John Hill Westbrook of Baylor became the first black player to play for a conference team.
-Fry received abuse for recruiting a black player to SMU in the form of hate mail and threatening phone calls, but he downplayed the treatment, because the harassment of LeVias was much, much worse.
+When Fry took the job at SMU, he was promised that he would be allowed to recruit Black athletes.
+Jerry LeVias became the first Black player signed to a football scholarship in the Southwest Conference, and played his first game for SMU in 1966, one week after John Hill Westbrook of Baylor became the first Black player to play for a conference team.
+Fry faced backlash for recruiting a Black player, receiving hate mail and threatening phone calls.
+However, he stated that his treatment was minor compared to the more severe harassment LeVias faced.